ALS In-Home Care

 Fortunately, the Fort Myers and Cape Coral area has local resources available that are specific to ALS patients.
 The Lee Health ALS Clinic is a key resource.

-Of course, there are other services that help to support ALS patients such as the private caregiver services available through Abby Services.
+Of course, other services to support ALS patients are available such as the private caregiver services available through Abby Services.

 How can Abby Services help with ALS in-home care?

-An AlS in-home caregiver can help with many activities to help you remain safe in home.
-Abby Services helps residents in Fort Myers, Cape Coral and surrounding areas find excellent in-home caregivers.
+An AlS in-home caregiver can help with many activities to help you remain safe in the home.
+Abby Services helps residents in Fort Myers, Cape Coral, and surrounding areas find excellent in-home caregivers.

 We have clients call every day wondering how a private in-home caregiver can help them.
 As a state-licensed nurse registry overseen by the Agency For Health Care Administration, and The Department of Health, there is a list of things your in-home caregiver can and can’t help with.